pgillich/ESP4S2/README.md

 Other pinout can also be used.

-### NodeMCU Firmware
+## NodeMCU Firmware
 NodeMCU is an embedded Lua firmware to ESP8266.
 Firmware can be download from [NodeMCU custom builds](https://nodemcu-build.com/) (builds combined binary).
 For using H-bridge, PWM module must be selected.
 For using DHT sensor, DHT module must be selected.
 Integer build must be used.
 Firmware can be flashed by esptool.py or NodeMCU Flasher, see [Flashing the firmware](https://nodemcu.readthedocs.io/en/dev/en/flash/).
 Since 1.5.1-master, default baud is 115200 (instead of 9600).

-### Controller
+## Controller
-Copy `secure.lua.example` to `secure.lua` and edit own WiFi authentication configuration.<br/>Copy `config.lua.example` to `config.lua` and edit network configuration.
-Controller supports more WiFi network configuration, selected by `WIFI_CFG_NAME`.
-Controllers are identified by its MAC address.
+Copy `secure.lua.example` to `secure.lua` and edit own WiFi authentication configuration.

+Copy `config.lua.example` to `config.lua` and edit network configuration.

+* Controller supports more WiFi network configuration, selected by `WIFI_CFG_NAME`.

+* Controllers are identified by its MAC address.
 STATION and AP mode are supported.
 In STATION mode (`wifiMode=wifi.STATION`), Controller requests an IP address from a WiFi AP (a WiFi router or an ESP8266 in SOFTAP or STATIONAP mode).
 If WiFi AP is not alive, `ip` parameter will be used.
 If `static_ip=true`, Controller enforces `ip` as IP address (`netmask` should be declared, too).
 In SOFTAP mode (`wifiMode=wifi.SOFTAP`), NodeMCU runs as WiFi AP and WiFi router is not required for WiFi communication.
 Other Controllers in this WiFi network should be configured with static IP address (`static_ip=true`).

-The Controller listening port can be set by `ROBOREMO_PORT`, its default value is `9876`.
+* The Controller listening port can be set by `ROBOREMO_PORT`, its default value is `9876`.
 Sensors with custom feature can be configured in `devices`.

 [ESPlorer](http://esp8266.ru/esplorer/) can be used to upload Lua files to ESP.
 Upload all `*.lua` files of directory `lua` to NodeMCU.
 After reset, NodeMCU will be ready to receive commands and send back input values.

-#### Socat
+### Socat
 `socat` can be used for testing Controller without any GUIs (Scratch, RoboRemo).
 Socat can be installed on Cygwin and Linux.
 Anoter famous program, `nc` (Netcat), can also send UDP messages, but cannot send from and receive to same port.

 Example for sending commands to a specific IP address (Scratch use case):